arvidn/libtorrent/docs/tuning.rst

 are tuned for an end-user bittorrent client running on a normal desktop computer.

+One of the main reasons libtorrent is so configurable, is partly because

 This document describes techniques to benchmark libtorrent performance and how parameters are likely to affect it.